EI-CoreBioinformatics/mikado/docs/Usage/Prepare.rst

 .. warning:: To be considered *identical*, two transcripts must match down to the last base pair.
 A simple match or containment of the intron chain will not suffice.
 This is because using the cDNA data alone it is difficult to understand whether the longer form(s) is the correct assembly rather than a chimera or a trans-splice event.
 .. note:: From version 1.3 onwards, Mikado considers the CDS as well when performing the redundancy check.
 So, two transcripts having the same coordinates but different CDS (because of non-overlapping ORFs or disagrement on the frame and/or start codon position) will be kept as non-redundant.
+.. note:: Transcripts that are considered to come from a "reference" assembly are never going to be excluded, and will always be prioritised over other assemblies.

 Check on strand correctness
 ---------------------------